mspi21/commitfetch/README.md

 # commitfetch

-get metadata for all commits in a GitHub repository
+get metadata for all commits / pull requests in a GitHub repository

 ### Prerequisites
 - python 3 + venv module (`python3.11-venv` on Ubuntu 23)